8 Farming practices you’d think are illegal, but are not in the UK

 Whether it is for meat or dairy production, mothers and babies in factory farms are separated shortly after birth.

 Just like us, cows only produce milk for their babies.
-In order for the industry to take her milk, a cow’s baby is taken away from her after only 24 hours, causing them both great psychological distress.
-After being torn away from her mother, the calf will spend the first two months of her life in extreme confinement and fed a milk replacer.
-The milk that her mother produces for her is destined for human consumption.
+In order for the industry to take her milk, a cow’s baby is often taken away from her after only 24 hours, causing them both great psychological distress.
+After being torn away from her mother, the calf will be raised elsewhere.
+The milk that the mother produces for her baby is destined for human consumption.

 Cows used for dairy go through this process for their entire lives, until they are unable to produce enough milk for the industry, and they are sent to slaughter.

 In the wild a mother pig nurses her piglets until they are between 10 and 17 weeks old.
-On factory farms, piglets are separated from their mother when they are only three weeks old.
-This separation is highly distressing for both mother pig and piglets, who can be heard crying out for each other.
+On factory farms, piglets are separated from their mother when they are only around three weeks old.
+This separation is highly distressing for both mother pigs and their piglets, who can be heard crying out for each other.

 Separating mothers from their babies is not only painful but also unnatural.
 It strips away the animals’ freedom to express their natural behaviours and develop bonds with their families.